JAshishj/pwn.college_Ashish/Pondering Paths.md

 ## My solve:-
    **My flag** :-`pwn.college{o4JxTqg5-k8r7TbFkw9kcB_qNry.QX3QTN0wCNxAzNzEzW}`

-   So, the challenge asked us to get the flag by invoking the /challenge/run program from a specific directory, hence i opened the shell and as i did not know to which directory i had to go i tried to invoke /challenge/run program using absolute path the it showed that i was not in `/proc/131/fd` directory ,then i changed the directory to it by using the cd command and got the flag.
+   So, the challenge asked us to get the flag by invoking the /challenge/run program from a specific directory, hence i opened the shell and from the above challenge i had come to know that we would get the directory to which i had to go if i invoke /challenge/run program using absolute path from the root directory then it showed that i was not in `/proc/131/fd` directory ,and then i changed the directory to it by using the cd command and got the flag.
    ```bash
    hacker@paths~position-elsewhere:~$ cd /proc/131/fd
    hacker@paths~position-elsewhere:/proc/131/fd$ /challenge/run